Dan Woodgate

-Daniel Mark (Woody) Woodgate (born 19 October 1960) is an English musician, songwriter, composer and record producer.
-In a career spanning more than 30 years, Woodgate came to prominence in the late 1970s as the drummer for the English ska band Madness and went on to become a member of the Anglo-American alternative rock band Voice of the Beehive in the late 1980s.
+Daniel Mark "Woody" Woodgate (born 19 October 1960) is an English musician, songwriter, composer and record producer.
+In a career spanning 45 years, Woodgate came to prominence in the late 1970s as the drummer for the English ska band Madness and went on to become a member of the Anglo-American alternative rock band Voice of the Beehive in the late 1980s.
 Woodgate began his solo career in 2015, while still a member of Madness, releasing the album In Your Mind.

 Early years

 Daniel Mark Woodgate was born on 19 October 1960, in Kensington, west London, England.
-As children, he and his younger brother Nick lived with their divorcee father in a big house in Camden Town, north London and were cared for by nannies.
+As children, he and his younger brother Nick lived with their father in Camden Town, north London.
+They were looked after by nannies.
 Dan Woodgate attended Haverstock School from 1972–1978.
 After leaving school, he worked for a time as a sign writer/printer and then as a building work/labourer.

 Woodgate received his first drum kit when he was 12 years of age.
 When he was 14, he and Nick started their first band called Steel Erection.
 Interviewed by the Daily Express in 2013, Woodgate recalled: "We were really close and spent every hour of every day together.
 When Nick was about 10, dad realised he had a real talent for playing the guitar.
 I couldn't play a thing so I took up the drums and we formed a band together called Steel Erection."
 The two went on to play in other bands.